• Skip to main content

 Key Takeaways

-• Meta signed a three-year, up to $50M/year content licensing deal with News Corp.
+• Meta signed a three-year, up-to-$50M/year content licensing deal with News Corp.

-• Joins Meta’s other publisher deals with CNN, Fox News, USA Today and more.
+• Joins Meta’s other publisher deals with CNN, Fox News, USA Today, and more.

 The three-year deal gives Meta access to News Corp content from the US and UK — including The Wall Street Journal and the company’s other brands — both to power responses in its Meta AI chatbot and to train future models.
 News Corp confirmed the deal to Engadget but did not disclose financial terms.